Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Dating as a single mom

-Here are some inspirational blogs to check out:
+Here are some cool, inspirational blogs to check out:

 MomTrends, by Nicole Feliciano.
 She writes about all things mommy including fashion, travel and hobbies.

 5dollardinners, by Erin Chase.
 She loves to share budget friendly recipes and help people spend less money on groceries.